liz-fernandez/Honours_Bioinfo_2024/01-filedir_Shell.md

 Knowing just this much about files and directories, Simone is ready to organize the files that the protein assay machine will create.
 First,
-she creates a directory called `north-pacific-gyre` (to remind herself where the data came from).
+she creates a directory called `patient-data`
+(to remind herself where the data came from).
 Inside that,
-she creates a directory called `2012-07-03`, which is the date she started processing the samples.
+she creates a directory called `2023-07-03`, which is the date she started processing the samples.
 She used to use names like `conference-paper` and `revised-results`, but she found them hard to understand after a couple of years.